dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 ```

 ### (Optional) Step 4: View in Zipkin

-If you have Zipkin configured for Dapr locally on your machine, you can

 Running `dapr init` launches the [openzipkin/zipkin](https://hub.docker.com/r/openzipkin/zipkin/) Docker container.
 If the container has stopped running, launch the Zipkin Docker container with the following command: